Skip to content

 wontfix will not be actioned

 Every triaged issue carries exactly one category role and one state role.
-Conflicting states are flagged before action (SKILL.md).
+The skill flags conflicting states before any action (SKILL.md).

 graph TD